 Above-ground biomass models are available for 63% of all observed tree species.
-For coniferous species, which did not have any national level models, the generic coniferous species allometric model used by Ali etal., 2017 was applied.
 For the remaining species the allometric equation developed by Chave et.al.
 2014 was used.
 Table 12 presents the allometric models applied for Above Ground Biomass estimation.
+For mangrove species of Avicennia marina, Ceriops tagal, and Rhizophora mucronate the models reported by Dharmawan and Siregar, 2008, Komiyama et al., 2005, and Amira, 2008 were used.